jmtgo/strong-coupling-constant/README.md

 - [NN23_0ii] = NNPDF23 for the value of as = 0ii.
 (114-124)
 - [NN30_0ii] = NNPDF30 for the value of as = 0ii.
 (115,117,118,119,121).

-The Cpdf's were converted into percentage error matrices and stored in ErPdf:
+The Cpdf's were converted into percentage error matrices and stored in ErPdf, for scale (1,1):
 - [CT10nloi] = jet i principle value of as.
 - [CT14nloi] = jet i principle value of as.
 - [MMHT14i] = jet i principle value of as.
 - [MSTW08i] = jet i principle value of as.

+For scales of all combinations besides (1,1):
+-[MSTW082_(0.5,0.5)] = jet i principle value of as scale (0.5,0.5)

 These were then used to 'reverse' calculate for the non principle as values and were stored in Cpdfi also, with keys:
 - [MMHT14cl0ii] = MMHT for the ii value of as.
 (0.108-0.128) (1,20) 0TH IS PRINCIPLE